 6. Microsoft Surface Pro 4

 Microsoft is the company of Windows, Office, and Xbox.
-And now, Microsoft is also the manufacturer of one of the best student tablets!
+And now, Microsoft is also the manufacturer that makes a great tablet for students!
 With the Microsoft Surface Pro 4 tablet, the manufacturer offers a solution ambivalent tablet and laptop proposed with Windows 10.

 The operating system of this tablet of this Microsoft Surface Pro is a real plus because the software catalog is abundant.
 Powered by a 6th generation Intel Core i5 core with 8GB of ram, this tablet can meet all your entertainment and work needs.
 A good quality screen will allow you to serenely watch films and videos on the slab of 12.3 inches, 2736 x 1824 resolution.

 The good idea is the crutch that will allow you to lay the Surface vertically without an additional shell.
 In this posture, you can apply its keyboard with a touchpad to make text processing comfortable.
 The voltage is delivered with a pen, very convenient for note-taking and drawing.

 A slot is provided for the charging cable, a standard USB port, a headphone jack, and a mini DisplayPort port to connect the touchpad to a second display or video projector.
 All this power will be right for your battery in 7h intensive use, which is slightly less than its rivals but will satisfy most users.
 In short, The Windows editor offers an excellent tablet, one of the best student tablets that can replace a computer.